How do I add a Puzzle?

 There are 3 main cuts + irregular:

-Grid: This is exactly what the word means; a grid pattern.
-Pieces align both horizontally and vertically, forming a true grid pattern where all corners meet precisely.
-Each column will have the same number of pieces, as does each row.
+Grid: This is exactly what the word means - all pieces are aligned in a grid pattern.
+Pieces align BOTH horizontally and vertically, forming a true grid pattern where all corners meet precisely.
+Each column will have the same number of pieces, and so, each row.
 This format was traditionally used by most mainland European brands.

-Ribbon: - Similar to a grid cut (and often incorrectly attributed as such), but with a key difference—pieces align in only one direction (either horizontally or vertically).
-As a result, some corners won’t meet precisely on both axes, creating a ribbon-like effect.
-This cut was once common in UK brands.
+Ribbon: Similar to a grid cut (and often incorrectly attributed as such), but with a key difference - pieces align in only one direction (either horizontally or vertically).
+As a result, some corners won’t meet precisely on both axes, creating a ribbon-like effect either horizontally or vertically.
+This cut was once common in UK brands and only few brands still use this cut these days.

-Random: These puzzles feature irregular and unpredictable shapes, possibly including whimsy pieces.
+Random: These puzzles feature irregular and unpredictable shapes, possibly including whimsical pieces.
 They lack a consistent pattern, making each piece distinct.
-Random cuts are popular in wooden puzzles and those manufactured in the USA.
+Random cuts are popular in wooden puzzles and puzzles manufactured in the USA, although the popularity of this cut has increased in recent years.

-Irregular: A hybrid cut that doesn’t conform strictly to grid, ribbon, or random styles.
-Pieces don’t align fully on both axes, but they’re also not entirely random - more hybrid style.
-This style is becoming more common in modern puzzle designs.
+Irregular: A term created for IPDb to describe a hybrid cut that doesn’t conform strictly to grid, ribbon, or random styles.
+Pieces don’t align fully on both axes, but they’re also not entirely random - hence a more of a hybrid style.
+This style is becoming more common in modern puzzle designs which no longer follow traditional cutting styles.
+This can be a variety of different types of cuts - puzzles predominantly end up in this category if they do not fit any of the 3 main cuts (not grid / not ribbon / not quite random).

 Material

 While cardboard is the standard material used in most puzzles, puzzles also come in wooden variations, which have a dedicated fanbase.
-There are also other materials like plastic, cork, foam, etc. The drop-down list provides a selection of common materials.
+There are also other materials, such as plastic, cork, foam, etc. The drop-down list provides a selection of common materials.

 Special Features